-4.2.
-Load balancing and numerical stability
+4.2 Load balancing and numerical stability

 The splitting algorithm for load balancing introduced in parallel ARD minimizes the number of extra interfaces created by splitting in some cases.
-The larger of the resulting subdomains is exactly below the maximum volume threshold of the splitting algorithm.
+One of the resulting subdomains is exactly below the maximum volume threshold of the splitting algorithm.

 However, on a cluster with a higher number of cores and where the volume threshold can be relatively small, this splitting algorithm can introduce a series of very small and thin rectangles.
 Small and thin rectangles can create numerical instability during interface resolution.
-These errors are caused by the interaction between multiple overlapping interfaces.
+The interface solver uses a (2,6) FDTD scheme.
+However, in the scenario where a series of thin interfaces with a width of one voxel are next to each other, our pressure computation devolves into the (2,6) FDTD scheme, but does not have a small enough grid size for the method to be stable.
+The lack of sufficient grid size for the FDTD stencil causes the numerical instability in the overall system.

-In this particular case, it is more advantageous to have wider rectangular subdomains that may introduce more interface area rather than degenerate rectangles which can result in numerical issues.
+In this particular case, it is more advantageous to have well-formed rectangular subdomains that may introduce more interface area rather than degenerate rectangles which can result in numerical issues.

 We introduce a new splitting scheme for load balancing that is particularly useful for reducing numerical instability at interfaces for higher numbers of cores.
-Our new approach favors well-formed subdomains that are more cuboidal in shape rather than long and thin rectangles.
+Our new approach favors well-formed subdomains that are roughly cuboidal in shape rather than long and thin rectangles.

 Each rectangular region that has a volume greater than some volume threshold Q is subdivided by the new algorithm.
-Q is determined by the equation where V is the total air volume of the scene in spatial discretization units, p is the number of cores the solver is to be run on, and f is the balance factor.
-It is usually the case that f = 1, although this can be changed to a higher value if smaller rectangles are desired for the hypergraph partitioning heuristic.
-However, in general, smaller values of Q increase the overall interface error of the solver since it increases the total interface area.
+Q is determined by the equation where V is the total air volume of the scene in voxels, p is the number of cores the solver is to be run on, and f is the balance factor.
+It is usually the case that f = 1, although this can be changed to a higher value if smaller rectangles are desired for the hypergraph partitioning heuristic (5.1).

-$$Q = \frac{V}{pf},\tag{3}$$
+$$Q = \frac{V}{pf},\tag{2}$$

-4.3.
-Interface and PML computation
+4.3 Interface and PML computation

 An important step of the ARD and parallel ARD methods is the initialization of interfaces and PML regions.
-This generally involves determining subdomain adjacency and which grid cells are in an interface.
-This computation is linear with respect to the number of grid cells in the scene - that is, it scales linearly with the volume of the scene and with the 4th power of frequency.
-At higher
+This generally involves determining subdomain adjacency and which voxels are in an interface.
+This computation is linear with respect to the number of voxels in the scene - that is, it scales linearly with the volume of the scene and with the 4th power of frequency.
+At higher frequencies, the interface and PML setup can consume several hours of time before any actual simulation steps are run.